 Cons of Client-Side Appium

-Client-Side Appium allows developers to start the Appium server from their local machines so test scripts need to establish the connection between the local Appium and the devices.
+Client-Side Appium allows developers to start the Appium server from their local machines, so test scripts need to establish the connection between the local Appium and the devices.
 As the tests are so dependent on the network connection with the local machine, they can become very flaky.
 The flaky tests cause loss of trust and waste of developer time in the investigation if the failure occurs because of the network or the test itself.

 While using Client-Side Appium, there must be a connection between the local machine and the devices in the cloud.
-All the test files need to be transferred over the internet to the target devices for test execution, and when the tests are finished, the test results will be also sent back to the local machine through HTTP.
+All the test files need to be transferred over the internet to the target devices for test execution, and when the tests are finished, the test results will also be sent back to the local machine through HTTP.
 This is really not the agile approach as the transfer of test files and results is dependent on the speed of the internet.

 When the internet speed suffers, the whole team might be just waiting for the test results without being able to get instant feedback.
-The slowness in general affects the team productivity and waste of time.
+The slowness, in general, affects the team productivity and waste of time.

 Extra Work on Desired Capabilities